 Drug Possession Attorney in Houston

 Being charged with possession of a controlled substance is a serious charge — especially if you are accused of possession with intent to distribute or in a school zone.
 Even worse, many people perceive drug possession charges as open and shut.
-That is simply not the case.
+That is simply not the case, and not every Houston attorney for drug charges will tell you that.

 Drug charges in Houston